 I grew up believing in Christ’s death on the cross for my sins.
 My parents weren’t Christians but they sent me to a school which inundated me with preaching from the Bible and I loved it.
 I prayed for salvation in second grade with my favorite teacher but I knew in my heart I had already believed for years.
-Every week of my life I pleaded with my mom and dad to accept Him, believe in Him, and to receive the free gift of eternal life in heaven instead of going to hell.
-As an adult I went on to work in that very school which taught me about Jesus.
-A couple years later I was close to being fired from a different job for preaching and praying with the kids in my care.
+Every week of my life I pleaded with my mom and dad that they also would accept Him, believe in Him, and receive the free gift of eternal life in heaven instead of their inevitable eternity in hell.
+As an adult I went on to work in the very same Christian school which taught me about Jesus.
+A couple years later, at a new nanny job, I almost got fired for preaching to and praying with the kids in my care.
 I went on a short-term mission trip to Sierra Leone to dig a well and share the gospel.
 I started a ministry to ladies having abortions.
 Faithfully week after week I showed up to guide these women and their family’s to Christ centered help in hopes that they might receive Christ as their savior.
 I knew Jesus was the only way to heaven and I knew He would forgive anything...
 All because I believed He was constantly forgiving me.

 You see I was steeped in sin.
 I needed sin just to get through the day.
-My eternity was saved through Christ (so I thought) but my life was saved through sin.
-The preacher would tell us if we claim Christ how could we not have read the very book which we based our life on?
-“Good idea,” I thought, and I took 3years to read the Bible cover to cover.
+My eternity was saved through Christ (so I thought) but my life was upheld through sin.
+The preacher told us if we claim Christ how could we not have read the very book which we based our life on?
+“Good idea,” I thought, and I read the Bible cover to cover.
 The preacher would emphasize church attendance...
 “Good idea,” I thought, and I faithfully showed up.
 The preacher would give a challenge to pray more.
-“Good idea,” I thought, and I prayed and prayed until I soon forgot.
+“Good idea,” I thought, and I prayed and prayed until I soon forgot to.
 “Read this or that devotional every morning,” the preacher would say and so I did until I got too busy.
 I wanted to live for Christ because I believed He had the best for me and yet I was unwilling to give up my idols for Him.

 I lived a lie...
 A lie I didn’t know I was living.
 It was all trash.
 Every moment I believed in God I idolized the world.
 I never put God first.
 Everything was me, me, me.
 I needed my horrendous sins because I was empty.
-I never saw Gods law as freedom, it was the unattainable garbage benieth my feet which I had to trampled over in order to get to my true gods, my sin.
+I never saw Gods law as freedom, it was the unattainable drudgery beneath my feet which I had to trample over in order to get to my true gods, my sin.
 It was a thorn in my side.
 It was a reminder of all that I wasn’t able to be because sin was my true god.
 What a discrace I was as I reveled in myself while proclaiming Christ as my savior.
 All that work I was so proud of was done in rebellion to God.
-It was the propping up of a dead woman.
+It was the propping up of a dead person.
 Dead in sin.
-A Dead and lifeless rebel.
+A dead and lifeless rebel.

 I thought I was saved.
 I thought I loved God.
 I wanted the world to know, “Christ is the only way to heaven!”
-“He loves you,” I proclaimed.
-“Accept salvation,” I’d plead, all the while He was never enough for me.
+“He loves you!”
+I proclaimed.
+“Accept salvation!”
+I’d plead.
+All the while He was never enough for me.
 God had a place in my heart along side all the idols of my world.
 He shared me with the things and people that I truly needed and used to get through my days.
 But Christ didn’t want a place in my heart, He wanted me to give up my heart in order that He might give me a new one.
 Christ was not my ruler.
 He was never sufficient for me.
-I longed after sin, I needed it to make me feel whole... place holders for God.
+I longed after the world, I needed it to make me feel whole... a mere place holder for God.
 I had no idea that I lived a lie.
-I thought I could try harder and live better with His help but I never had His help.
-I was empty, separated from the Father, relentlessly adding to the shame and pain He bore on the cross with my outlandish sins.
+I thought I could try harder and live better with His help in me but I never had His help.
+I was empty, separated from the Father, relentlessly adding to the shame and pain Jesus bore on the cross with my outlandish sins.
 I used God for heaven and used the things of this world for my life.
 I was dead and had no idea that a Holy God doesn’t share.
 I struggled day after day, year after year to live up to my calling as a perceived child of God all the while certain of my salvation; All the while dead in my sins.
 I believed Christ died for my sake yet I was unwilling to die to my sins for His sake.
 I took the part of the gospel that told me, “Christ did all the work and now you’re free,” but I neglected the part of the gospel which required my very life.
 I didn’t know.

 I didn’t know until He came and asked of me my life...